sanishsuwal7/Neurips-CogInterp/README.md

 - captum (for saliency maps)
 - quantus (for computing several metrics for saliency maps)
 - Ranger Optimizer (for optimizing ResNet model during training)
-- craft-xai (for concept explainability)
+- Craft-xai (for concept explainability)
-- download and place the "Imagenette" dataset inside a folder named "datasets" in the same level as the code folder
+- Dataset: download and place the "Imagenette" dataset inside a folder named "datasets" in the same level as the code folder

 ## File Structure